 Anxiety is not limited to your diagnosis.
 It’s common to have good days and bad days throughout your kidney disease journey.
 For example, you may feel an onset of stress when you:

-- notice changes day-to-day due to reduced kidney function
+- notice changes day-to-day due to symptom changes

 - progress to another stage of kidney disease